How to Write SMART Goals For Success (with Examples)

 Goals should be specific.
 A specific goal means having a well-defined goal with as many details as possible.
 Consider who, what, why, when, and where.

 For example, having a goal of getting into better shape is a general goal.
-While having the goal of going to the gym and doing 30 mins of cardio at least 4 times a week is more specific.
+But having the goal of going to the gym and doing 30 mins of cardio at least 4 times a week is more specific.
 It explains where and how you are going to achieve your goal.

 Measurable